 The Popular Vote Position

 The relativist will sometimes go to the “popular vote” position.
 I think this is almost worse than the ice cream position.
 True is true even if no one believes it.
 Even if everyone on earth voted and believed something to be true, it wouldn’t make it true.
 Truth by it’s very nature is exclusive and limited.
-That’s why it’s called truth and not opinion or what’s popular.
+That’s why it’s called “truth” and not “opinion” or “what’s popular.”

-If you were to say that “killing people randomly is okay and that’s true for you but not for me”, we would know this is wrong, even logically flawed, unbalanced thinking.
-Universally wrong, everyone knows it.
+If you were to say that “killing people randomly is okay and that’s true for you but not for me”, we would know this is wrong, even logically flawed, unbalanced thinking, even universally wrong, everyone knows it.
 Yet in the world of relativism, they have no defense, no way to tell that individual he’s wrong because it’s that individual’s truth; it’s “true for him, just not for you.”
 There is an objective truth that says killing innocent people is morally wrong.
 So where does that objective statement come from and what system is it based on, or anchored to, that gives everyone the authority and conviction to proclaim it’s objectively true?

 There must be something outside of the popular vote!
 It must come from outside our time and space to be truly objective, otherwise, it’s relative.
 The Nazi’s used the “popular vote” defense in the Nuremberg Trials held in Germany after WWII.
-They claimed that the world did not have the right to tell them as a culture what was right or wrong.
+They claimed that the world did not have the right to tell them, as a culture, what was right or wrong.
 They claimed they were preserving their culture for future generations by eliminating the influence of the Jewish people.
 The prosecutor asked if there wasn’t a higher standard to answer to?
 He was referring to an absolute, not a relative system.

-So for truth to be objective, it must have a moral law system and therefore a moral law author or giver.
+So, for truth to be objective, it must have a moral law system and therefore a moral law author or giver.
 This moral law must exist outside of time and space in order to be objective and determine the system of right and wrong.
 It also must be morally wrong or right for all moral agents or rather, for everyone, not just for some or just for those who agree.
 It’s not morally correct to harm innocent people or jail them unjustly, in any part of the world.
 It’s universally wrong and we instinctively know this.
 No one taught us to not murder others or hurt others for fun.
-We know it’s wrong based on an objective truth recognized from within or souls.
+We know it’s wrong based on an objective truth recognized from within our souls.
 People that lack this empathy and knowledge or right and wrong we call sociopaths.
 If truth is relative, we have no right to label that person.

 We don’t have to Google the latest poll or study to see what’s right or wrong.
 Although, that’s what’s happening now with our culture.
 Most people don’t believe in an objective truth but do believe in a relative truth.
 Truth doesn’t change, culture does.
 Truth will remain the same whether we believe it or not.
 Truth doesn’t change because we change.
 We change because we can’t tolerate having anyone or anything tell us how to live.
 The ironic part is that we tell lies about the truth and redefine the word.

-So if there’s an objective moral truth, it must exist outside of our time and space.
+If there is an objective moral truth, it must exist outside of our time and space.
 Remove time and you have an eternal state of being that has a consciousness within it to create this moral law that’s written on all our hearts.
 Let’s not lie about the truth.

 (If you’d like to leave a comment, I make a policy of removing your email from public view before the comment is approved.
 Thanks for reading.)